-During the third quarter of 2021, the Company utilized the proceeds of the convertible debenture issuance from September 2021 which injected \$3,331,557 of cash into the Company and converted \$79,100 of payables into convertible debentures to cover administrative and general expenses as the Company does not currently have any significant revenue sources.
+During the year ended December 31, 2021, the Company utilized the proceeds of the convertible debenture issuance from September and October 2021 which injected \$3,673,554 of cash into the

+Company and converted \$1,730,562 of payables into convertible debentures to cover administrative and general expenses as the Company does not currently have any significant revenue sources.
 KWG's exploration activities and operating costs were funded from the proceeds of this cash inflow.
 This cash inflow was also utilized to reduce the Company's liabilities.
-The Company's other cash inflows consisted of a royalty payment of \$782 and proceeds from the sale of marketable securities of \$1,125.
-Regular operating expenditures were approximately \$209,000 higher than the previous year as the Company started ramping up its operations.
+The Company's other cash inflows consisted of royalty payments of \$3,125 and proceeds from the sale of marketable securities of \$1,125.
+Regular operating expenditures were approximately \$1,630,221 higher than the previous year as the Company started ramping up its operations and incurred some significant consulting fees to further its business plan.